trailofbits/deepstate/README.md

   * Pumping (novel to DeepState) to pick concrete values when symbolic execution is too expensive
   * Automatic decomposition of integer compares to guide coverage-driven fuzzers

+To put it another way, DeepState sits at the intersection of *property-based testing*, *traditional unit testing*, *fuzzing*, and *symbolic execution*.
+It lets you perform property-based unit testing using fuzzing or symbolic execution as a back end to generate data, and saves the results so that what DeepState finds can easily be used in deterministic settings such as regression testing or CI.

 ## Supported Platforms

 DeepState currently targets Linux, with macOS support in progress